phptuts/codingwithnoah/arduino-blockly/lesson-10-led-light-strip-array/index.md

 ![Global Variable](/images/arduino-block/lesson-10/step13.png)

-14) Create an if block that will change the variable "add" to false if position equals 59.
+14) Create an "if" block that will change the variable "add" to false if position equals 59.

 ![If Block](/images/arduino-block/lesson-10/step14.png)

-15) Create an if block that will change the variable add to true if the position equals 0.
-These if blocks should be stacked on each other.
-Be sure to connect the if blocks.
+15) Create an "if" block that will change the variable "add" to true if the position variable equals 0.
+These "if" blocks should be stacked on each other.

 ![If Block](/images/arduino-block/lesson-10/step15.png)